-Type of Designation Details National Nature Reserve (NNR) NNRs are designated by the relevant nature conservation body.
+Type of Designation Details Wildlife and Countryside Act 1981, Countryside and Rights of Way Act 2000 There are 67 Sites of Special Scientific Interest (SSSIs) including nine sites designated for the species they support, 20 woodland SSSIs and 11 designated for species-rich or ancient grassland.
+The full breakdown of SSSI types is given in Figure 8.
+National Nature Reserve (NNR) National Nature Reserves are designated by the relevant nature conservation body.
 They are all nationally important sites designated as SSSIs which are also open to the public (with some exceptions).
-Wildlife and Countryside Act 1981 There are two National Nature Reserves in Monmouthshire; Fiddlers Elbow and Upper Wye Gorge, both of which are part of Wye Valley Woodlands SAC Local Nature Reserve (LNR) LNR sites are designated by the council.
+Wildlife and Countryside Act 1981 There are two National Nature Reserves in Monmouthshire; Fiddlers Elbow and Upper Wye Gorge, both of which are part of Wye Valley Woodlands SAC Local Nature Reserve (LNR) Local Nature Reserve sites are designated by the council.
 There is no legal protection as a result of the LNR designation but they are usually protected by management agreements and local plans.
 National Parks and Access to the Countryside Act 1949 Cleddon Bog SSSI is designated as Local Nature Reserve in Monmouthshire.
-Local Wildlife Site (LWS) or Site of Importance for Nature Conservation (SINC) LWS or SINCs have substantive nature conservation value and play a critical role in conservation, but have no legal protection.
+Local Wildlife Site (LWS) or Site of Importance for Nature Conservation (SINC) Not a statutory designation Local Wildlife Sites or Sites of Importance for Nature Conservation have substantive nature conservation value and play a critical role in conservation, but have no legal protection.
 National and local planning policy provides some protection against development, and recent updates to Planning Policy Wales have strengthened the commitment to protect locally designated sites and irreplaceable habitats.
-Not a statutory designation At time of publication there are 759 sites designated as SINCs identified in Monmouthshire LPA predominantly in relation to grassland and ancient and semi-natural woodland.
+At time of publication there are 759 sites designated as SINCs identified in Monmouthshire LPA predominantly in relation to grassland and ancient and semi-natural woodland.
 Gwent Wildlife Trust identify new sites each year so this number is subject to change.

-APPENDIX 3: PRIORITY HABITATS AND SPECIES

-PRIORITY HABITATS RECORDED IN MONMOUTHSHIRE
+APPENDIX 3: PRIORITY HABITATS IN MONMOUTHSHIRE